anjor/website/docs/writing/posts/autonomy-gradient.md

 | Parameter tuning | ~10% | Full guidance |
 | Research direction | ~0% | Entirely human |

-The pattern: AI can implement what is specified but cannot determine what to specify.
+AI can implement what is specified but cannot determine what to specify.

 Here's what high autonomy looks like in practice.
 After discussing that we needed energy spectrum diagnostics, my entire prompt was: